-Research in the Movement Rehabilitation Laboratory deals with the questions how the nervous system interacts with parts of the body and the environment to produce well coordinated movements like reaching an object or transporting an object held in the hand.
-How practice, learning or fatigue does effect movement execution?
+Research in the Movement Rehabilitation Laboratory deals with the questions how the nervous system interacts with parts of the body and the environment to produce well coordinated movements like cyclic limb movements or reaching movements as reaching and transporting and object held in the hand.
+How external forces, resistances, practice, learning or fatigue does effect movement execution?
 How the central nervous system chooses particular solutions for a motor task that has theoretically an infinity of different solutions.
 Based on measured movements, we aim to reveal the contributions of muscle properties, limb geometry and neural activation in the control of limb movements.